yetanotherco/aligned_layer/docs/user_guides/0_submitting_proofs.md

     cast wallet import ~/.aligned_keystore/keystore0 --interactive
     ```

-  You have to paste your private key and a password for the keystore file.
+  You have to paste your private key and set a password for the keystore file.

 This will create the ECDSA keystore file in `~/.aligned_keystore/keystore0`